 [Read: Supplements for Heart Health]

 The treatment option of tachycardia depends on what caused the condition, patient's age and his/her overall health.
 Although, the aim of all the treatment therapies is to slow down accelerated heartbeat, prevent subsequent episodes of tachycardia and reduce its medical complications.
-Sometimes, when a doctor is not able to figure out the underlying cause, he/she may try out different therapies or a combination of therapies.
+Sometimes, when a doctor is not able to figure out the underlying cause, one may try out different therapies or a combination of therapies.

 Read more articles on Heart Health.